 |Security Council Crisis Committee||Topic||Member states||Links and documents||Contact|

-A region rich in history, land of myth, and the birth place of Islam the Arabian Peninsula is interesting in many ways, unfortunately violence is the main reason thatdraws the gaze of the world to this region.
+A region rich in history, land of myth, and the birth place of Islam is interesting in many ways, unfortunately violence is the main reason that draws the gaze of the world to this region.
 It is located on some of the most vital sea lanes for the global economy, the straits of Hormuz and Bab-al Mandab.
 This makes any political problems, and acts of violence on the peninsula and near it, a big problem for major powers as it threatens their economic security, and guaranties their presence in the region.
-Religious and cultural differences, as well as the complex political military crisisin Yemen, and the unfolding so called Middle-East Cold War, between the Kingdom of Saudi Arabia, andthe Islamic Republic of Iran create an atmosphere of conflict, violence and mistrust.
+Religious and cultural difference and the unfolding so called Middle-East Cold War, between the Kingdom of Saudi Arabia, and the Islamic Republic of Iran create an atmosphere of conflict, violence and mistrust.

 Strategically important Strait of Hormuz, connecting the Persian Gulf to the Indian Ocean, with Iran to its north and the United Arab Emirates and Oman to the south, is rarely far from the center of global tensions.
 The strait is essential to the global oil trade, handling around 30% of the world’s waterborne oil.
 It is 161 km long and 33 km wide at its narrowest point, with the shipping lanes in each direction just 3 km wide and with a shallow depth that makes ships vulnerable to mines.
 Due to its importance, Iran threatened to close the Strait of Hormuz several times in recent history, such as in the year of 2018 as a response to U.S. calls to reduce Iran’s oil exports to zero.
 Tension around the Strait have been raised by attacks on oil tankers, threatening to finally cause Iran to close the strait and cause significant economic, political and security implications.